Kritith1/myPortfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm build`
-Run npm build to build react app to deploy app
+Run npm build to deploy app